tomokawaguchi/google-api-books-app-/README.md

 ## Refection
-This project was the frist react app that I have built through Nology course.
+- This project was the frist react app that I have built through Nology course.
 The project enabled me to have a better undestanding of React components life cycle, the power of React Virtual DOM and state management with React Hoocks such as `useState()` and `useEffect()`.

+- One of the challenges that I faced was to control the number of re-rendering components.
+When multiple states are stored with `useState()`, it triggers the app to re-rendering quite often.
+To avoid the unnecessary or unexpected re-render, I have learnt to use a new React Hook, `useRef()`, which won't rigger the re-rendering.

+## Future Goals
+- Currently there are many states managed in the App.jsx level, thus prop drilling is happening.
+To improve the codebase, I would like to refactor the way I can manage these states such as using React `Context`, or manage the states and props at the parant components by re-organising the components structure.
+-  I would like to try utilising [Styled Component](https://styled-components.com/) as I had an intention of organing the components by the styling similality by creating a wrapper/parant components that can be reused based on the sections that takes similar stylings.